josuerocha/ColecaoMania/README.md

 # ColecaoMania

-Social network website for people who have collections as a hobby.
+Social network for collectors and hobbyists developed during Software Engineering and Human-computer Interaction classes.